 An embattled Andrew Cuomo has strongly denied any wrongdoing regarding his sexual harassment scandal, before and after he resigned from his position as governor of New York.

-The announcement -- and apology to any women his actions may have offended -- comes exactly one week after a bombshell report released by state Attorney General Letitia James concluded that Cuomo sexually harassed at least 11 women and then retaliated against a former employee who complained publicly about his conduct.
+The resignation -- and apology to any women his actions may have offended -- came one week after a bombshell report released by state Attorney General Letitia James concluded that Cuomo sexually harassed at least 11 women and then retaliated against a former employee who complained publicly about his conduct.